verilator/verilator/docs/guide/exe_verilator.rst

    by size (plain :vlopt:`--stats` just gives a count).
 See :vlopt:`--stats`, which is implied by this.

-.. option:: --structs-packed
+.. option:: --structs-unpacked

-   Converts all unpacked structures to packed structures and issues a UNPACKED warning.
-Currently this is the default and :vlopt:`--no-structs-packed <--structs-packed>` will not work.
-   Specifying this option allows for forward compatibility when a future version of Verilator no longer always packs unpacked structures.
+   Enables support for unpacked structures.
+Currently this is the default and :vlopt:`--no-structs-unpacked <--structs-unpacked>` converts all structures to packed structures, specifying this option allows for backward compatibility as older versions of Verilator would always pack unpacked structures.

 .. option:: -sv